tonini/alchemist.el/README.md

 |<kbd>C-c , f</kbd>| Run all tests of a specific file `alchemist-mix-test-file` |
 |<kbd>C-c , n</kbd>| Jump to the next test inside the current file. `alchemist-test-mode-jump-to-next-test` |
 |<kbd>C-c , p</kbd>| Jump to the previous test inside the current file `alchemist-test-mode-jump-to-previous-test` |

-## Hooks

-There is a `after-save-hook` called `alchemist-hooks--test-on-save` which runs the whole elixir test suite via `alchemist-mix-test`.
-The `alchemist-mix-test` will just run if the current buffer is in major `elixir-mode`.

-If you would like to use it just set the `alchemist-hooks-test-on-save` variable via `(setq alchemist-hooks-test-on-save t)` or `M-x customize-group [RET] alchemist-hooks`

 ## Modeline